El Señor de los Cielos: Production

 In May 2012, the series was presented at Telemundo's upfront for the 2012–2013 television season.
 In June 2012, Rafael Amaya was cast in the lead role.
 Filming of the series began on 16 January 2013.

 On 15 February 2022, Telemundo announced that the series had been renewed for an eighth season that premiered on 17 January 2023.
 On 11 May 2023, Telemundo renewed the series for a ninth season.
 The ninth season premiered on 13 February 2024.

 On 24 April 2024, Rafael Amaya announced that he would be leaving Telemundo and the series after the ninth season.
 Weeks later, Telemundo ordered a spin-off sequel titled La dinastía Casillas, centering on Rutila and Ismael Casillas.

+On 22 January 2026, Telemundo renewed the series for a tenth season, with Rafael Amaya set to reprise his role as Aurelio Casillas.
+On 18 May 2026, it was announced that the tenth season is going to be the final season.